cheon7886/SeoryeongGifted/README.md

 #XeonPulse

-Project for Mathematical Psychologic Analysis By Using Messenger Logs
+Project for Mathematical Psychological Analysis By Using Messenger Logs

 **optparse was deprecated from python, and argparse is newer version.
 So this code cannot be used by current version of python.
 We'll work with this problem as soon as possible.**